Sung-Huan/ANNOgesic/docs/source/tutorial.rst

     $ annogesic create --project_path ANNOgesic

-This will creted the following folder structure:
+This will create the following folder structure:

 ::